reflex-dev/reflex-web/docs/library/datadisplay/table.md

 In this example we sort and filter the data.

-The state variable `_people` is set to be a backend-only variable.
-This is done incase the variable is very large in order to reduce network traffic and improve performance. (link to https://reflex.dev/docs/vars/base-vars/#backend-only-vars)
+The state variable `_people` is set to be a [backend-only variable]({vars.base_vars.path}).
+This is done incase the variable is very large in order to reduce network traffic and improve performance.

 For sorting the `rx.select` component is used.
 The data is sorted based on the attributes of the `Person` class.
 When a `select` item is selected, as the `on_change` event trigger is hooked up to the `set_sort_value` event handler, the data is sorted based on the state variable `sort_value` attribute selected.
-(Every base var has a built-in event handler to set it's value for convenience, called `set_VARNAME`. link to https://reflex.dev/docs/events/setters/)
+(Every base var has a [built-in event handler to set]({events.setters.path}) it's value for convenience, called `set_VARNAME`.)

 For filtering the `rx.input` component is used.
 The data is filtered based on the search query entered into the `rx.input` component.
 When a search query is entered, as the `on_change` event trigger is hooked up to the `set_search_value` event handler, the data is filtered based on if the state variable `search_value` is present in any of the data in that specific `Person`.

-`current_people` is a `rx.cached_var` (link to https://reflex.dev/docs/vars/computed-vars/#cached-vars).
+`current_people` is an [`rx.cached_var`]({vars.computed_vars.path}).
 It is a var that is only recomputed when the other state vars it depends on change.
 This is to ensure that the `People` shown in the table are always up to date whenever they are searched or sorted.

 ```python demo exec